 To Nie Bomba: This is not a bomb.
 (Polish)

-Fine print reads: Immediately contact the nearest police station or call (?) some other office.
+Fine print reads: Immediately contact the nearest police station or military airfield.
 (In both German & Polish)

 Achtung!
 Kraftstoffbehalter: Attention!
 Fuel container (German)